yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 In this case, ``q1`` has a smaller distance to ``r1`` than it does to ``r2``, so ``q1`` is more similar to ``r1`` than ``r2``.
 But it's not always that simple.

-Here we've assuming that only *substitution events* have occurred, meaning one DNA base was substituted for with another.
+Here we've assumed that only *substitution events* have occurred, meaning one DNA base was substituted for with another.
 Let's define ``q2``, which is the same as ``q1`` except that a single base has been deleted at the beginning of the sequence, and a single base has been inserted at the end of the sequence.

 ```python
 >>> q2 = DNA("TCCAGGTAAACGGTGACCAGGTACCAGTTGCGTTTGTTGTAGGAGACACGGGGACCCAT")